SathyaBhat/sathyasays.com/content/posts/2012-11-09-my-experience-on-upgrading-from-windows-7-to-windows-8.md

 <blockquote class="twitter-tweet">
   <p>
-    &#8220;prior to October 1st , 2011, HP has not tested or developed drivers.upgrade of your computer may be difficult or impossible.&#8221; <a href="https://twitter.com/search/%23scumbagHP">#scumbagHP</a>
+    "prior to October 1st , 2011, HP has not tested or developed drivers.upgrade of your computer may be difficult or impossible." <a href="https://twitter.com/search/%23scumbagHP">#scumbagHP</a>
   </p>

   <p>